Show Low Lake Campground

 Overview

-Show Low Lake Campground sits on the south side of the lake at about 6,500 ft.
-Sites have tables and rings, and you can wander to the shoreline or jump on the lakeside path in a couple minutes.
-It is popular in summer with families and anglers, but midweek mornings are quiet and calm.
+Show Low Lake Campground sits on the south side of the lake around 6,500 feet.
+Sites have tables and rings, the shoreline is close, and the lakeside path makes it easy to stretch your legs without driving anywhere.

-Watch out for Weekend demand, day use traffic near the ramps, and tighter pads for larger rigs.
+Watch out for Weekend demand, day-use traffic near ramps, afternoon gusts, and tighter pads for larger rigs.

 At a Glance